Dustin Ford: Coaching career

 Ford first served as a college assistant for 3 years at Western Carolina University for his former head coach at Ohio, Larry Hunter.
 While on staff for the Catamounts, Ford recruited two future Southern Conference Defensive Players of the year in Brigham Waginger (2010) and Richie Gordon (2011).
 Waginger is currently an assistant coach at Western Carolina and Gordon is playing professionally in France.

 In 2009, Ford returned to Ohio to join coach John Groce as an assistant.
 During his time at Ohio, he helped the Bobcats win two Mid-American Conference men's basketball tournament championships.
 In 2010 and 2012 Ohio went into the NCAA Division I men's basketball tournament, culminating with a Sweet-Sixteen appearance against North Carolina.

 When coach Groce accepted the head coach position at the University of Illinois in 2012, Ford went with him as an assistant coach.
 Ford helped the Fighting Illini win the 2012 Maui Invitational Tournament, win a 2013 NCAA Division I men's basketball tournament game against Colorado, and post a 23 win season in his first season at Illinois.
 The following season, Illinois made an appearance in the 2014 National Invitation Tournament.

+Akron

+As the associate head coach at Akron under Groce, he was part MAC championship teams in 2020 and 2025 and four MAC tournament wins and NCAA appearances (2022, 2024, 2025, 2026).
+After Groce accepted the head coach position at the College of Charleston, he was promoted to head coach on March 30, 2026.